nicole-dwenger/cdsvisual-mnistclassification/README.md

 ### 3.2.
 Neural Network Classifier: nn-mnist.py

 The neural network classifier can be trained and evaluated running the script `nn-mnist.py`.
 The script should be called from the `src/` directory.
-By default, the network is trained with a layer structure of 784-32-16-10, with 10 epochs.
+By default, the network is trained with a layer structure of 784-32-16-10, over 10 epochs.

 ```bash
 # moving into src directory